ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

   16052     216     312   16580    40c4 cortexm0.elf
 ```

-Now the type and field names have been included but only these in *main.go* file.
+Now the type and field names have been included but only these defined in ~~*main.go* file~~ *main* package.
 The output of our program looks as follows:

 ```
 kind(p) = ptr